sourcegraph/careers/job-descriptions/growth-biz-ops.md

 ### About us

-At Sourcegraph, we are building a better, smarter foundation for software development.
-The innovations of the future will all rely on code.
-By empowering software developers today, we can bring the future sooner!
-You can read [our master plan](https://sourcegraph.com/plan) to learn about our mission.
+Sourcegraph's mission is to enable every software developer to create technology using the best tools.
+The innovations of the future will all rely on software, so by empowering developers today we can bring the future sooner.
+You can learn more about our mission by reading our [our master plan](https://sourcegraph.com/plan).

-Our product (code search, code intelligence, browser extensions, etc.) is [open source](https://about.sourcegraph.com/blog/sourcegraph-is-now-open-source), and is already deployed to paying customers with small and large engineering organizations across the world.
-Visit [our homepage](https://sourcegraph.com/start) to learn why companies use Sourcegraph.
+We are an [open company](https://docs.sourcegraph.com/dev/open_source_open_company): our code, our product roadmap, and our company processes are public.
+This transparency helps us rapidly gather feedback, iterate, learn, and deliver the best product to our customers.

-You can see all the progress that we have made by reading [our blog](https://about.sourcegraph.com/blog/), and all the exciting things that we are working on by reading our [product roadmap](https://docs.sourcegraph.com/dev/roadmap).
+We value continuous progress and we release a new version of Sourcegraph every month.
+You can see all of the progress that we have made by visiting [our blog](https://about.sourcegraph.com/blog/), and all the exciting things that we are planning to work on by reading [our product roadmap](https://docs.sourcegraph.com/dev/roadmap).

-### Benefits
+Sourcegraph is an equal opportunity workplace; we embrace diversity and welcome people from all backgrounds and communities.

-In addition to competitive pay and equity, [we provide many benefits](https://github.com/sourcegraph/careers#benefits) to keep you happy, healthy, and productive.
+If you are passionate about making the world better through software, come join us!

 ### About the role